BOAT – Blackfriars Overseas Aid Trust

 How You Can Help

 We are very lucky in the generosity of the congregation at Blackfriars and a wider group of supporters.
 We hold regular fundraising events (cafes, concerts, sales of recycled greetings cards and produce).
 But we rely on the income we get from our regular donors to be sure we can commit to longer term funding.
-If you would like to support our projects, please print out the standing order form and send it to BOAT, Porter’s Lodge, Blackfriars, St Giles, Oxford OX1 3LY.
+If you would like to support our projects, please consider setting up a Standing Order in favour of BOAT.

 B.O.A.T.
 Privacy Notice – May 2018